kirtisaluja/HER-Across-Ageing/README.md

 from econometrics/ forecasting/ information theories, revealed that heart-brain interactions are driven by enhanced bottom-up heart-to-brain influences offering novel insights into how interoceptive processes contribute to altered time perception with ageing.

+### __Citation__
+Saluja K., Roy D., Banerjee A. (2025) When the inner clock fades: Interoceptive decline and consolidation of phase resettinginresting state cortical rhythms by cardiac events underlie healthy lifespan ageing